 - a.
-Hold the pre-filled pen by the injector body with the cap on top using one hand.
-Gently pull the cap straight off with the other hand. - Do not remove the cap until you are ready to inject. - Do not touch the needle or needle cover.
-Doing so may result in a needle stick injury. - Do not recap the pre-filled pen.
+Remove the cap by holding the prefilled syringe body with one hand.
+Gently pull the cap straight off with the other hand. - Do not remove the cap until you are ready to inject - Do not touch the needle.
+Doing so may result in a needle stick injury. - Do not recap the pre-filled syringe.
 Dispose the cap immediately into the sharps disposal container.